 Classes are offered every 8 weeks during the semester.

 Is Online Learning For Me?

 Online learning has helped many students overcome the scheduling challenges of completing their degree.
 However, the format is not for everyone.
 The following self-assessment, developed by Miami of Ohio University, may help you understand if this will work for you.

 You shouldn’t leave your union-they are providing you Free College!
-That said, if the circumstances are out of your control, OSBCTC won’t drop you from your current classes.
-You may not be able to continue to the next term with the scholarship, depending on your situation.
+That said, if the circumstances are out of your control, EGCC won’t charge you for your current classes.
+You may be able to continue to the next term with the scholarship, depending on your situation.
 If you are laid off, your union wants to ensure you continue to have the opportunity to complete your education.
-Eligibility verification happens with your union, not with OSBCTC.
+Eligibility verification happens with your union, not with EGCC.

-- failed to meet OSBCTC’s code of conduct
+o Failed to meet EGCC’s code of conduct.